-To maintain current benefit level tThe City shall will continue to provide Long Term Disability insurance at the current benefit level that provides 67% of the employee's annual base salary to a maximum of \$11,000 per month of paid benefits, subject to the terms of the contract with the carrier.
-The premium is fully paid by the City.Such insurance shall be at no cost to the employee.
+The City will continue to provide Long Term Disability insurance at the current benefit level that provides 67% of the employee's annual base salary to a maximum of \$11,000 per month of paid benefits, subject to the terms of the contract with the carrier.
+The premium is fully paid by the City.